spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> par 1 5 scal val 1.
     SPEX> par 1 5 scal s f

-Step 5: Apply an exponential cut-off to the power-law
+Apply an exponential cut-off to the power-law
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

 Apply exponential cut-off to the power-law component of the SED both below the Lyman limit and above the high-energy